wpwham/woocommerce-more-sorting/readme.txt

 == Upgrade Notice ==

-= 3.1.4 =
+= 3.1.5 =
-* Add 'alg_wcmso_sorting_options' filter to change custom sorting filters
-* Update tested up to
-* Add karzin as contributor
-* Add WooCommerce requirements
+* Improve compatibility with avada theme by removing 'woocommerce_get_catalog_ordering_args' filter from $avada_woocommerce object
+* Improve compatibility with avada fixing 'catalog-ordering' div position by removing content from :before on CSS